Star Lake, Wisconsin

 Star Lake is an unincorporated community located in Vilas County, Wisconsin, United States.
-Star Lake is located on the northeast shore of Star Lake northwest of Eagle River.
-It is one of two unincorporated communities in the town of Plum Lake, the other being Sayner, Wisconsin.
+Star Lake is located on the northeastern shore of Star Lake, northwest of Eagle River.
+It is one of two unincorporated communities in the town of Plum Lake, the other being Sayner.
 Star Lake has a post office, which was downgraded to a Community Post Office on February 8, 1997.